 The NIHR has a long established history of funding studies with an element of international collaboration.
 There are many examples of completed and current projects with an international arm, delivered as either UK-led or internationally-led projects.
 There are established collaborations for joint calls with NHMRC (Australia) and the NIHR HTA programme.
-In addition, NIHR is exploring international collaboration opportunities with other funders including ZonMW (Netherlands) and KCE (Belgium) aimed at supporting joint international projects and protocols.
+In addition, the NIHR is exploring international collaboration opportunities with other funders including ZonMW (Netherlands) and KCE (Belgium) aimed at supporting joint international projects and protocols.

-The below principles, benefits, challenges, and risks articulate current practice and NIHR's joint approach to funding international projects.
+The below principles, benefits, challenges, and risks articulate current practice and the NIHR's joint approach to funding international projects.

 NIHR funding for recruitment is only applicable to research in UK institutions.
 International recruitment is funded from other sources.

 - UK based Chief Investigators and institutions should lead the UK arm of international studies to be funded by NIHR.

 - Modest allowances for the extra central UK administration associated with international recruitment and collaboration will be considered.

 - Applicants must demonstrate that they are seeking funding for recruitment at international centres from other sources when applying.

 - Applicants should identify how the project will mitigate or allow for delays to international centre funding with clear stop/go criteria for the funding of international centre(s) and contingency plans if international funding is not approved.

 - Apart from the NIHR Global Health Programme it would be very unusual for programmes to fund recruitment internationally.